(Originally written in March 2017)

 Just for a better angle, and to brag about my hometown club, here is the Timbers Army doing it after a home win:

-It was a comfortable and fun win, with the fans even singing “Easy night at the Lamex,” and The Boro definitely had their eyes on the playoffs.
+It was a comfortable and fun win, with the fans even singing “Easy night at the Lamex,” and The Boro definitely had their eyes on the playoffs, singing “We are going up!”
 The terraces sang the boys off into the wet night:

 Here are the official highlights, shot from the same side I was on; that’s the Orient fans behind the goal on the left.